AUSA attendees try to anticipate defense trends

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AUSA Faces Shifting Defense Market".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AUSA Faces Shifting Defense Market".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.